RobinHankin/schwarzschild/inst/JOSE/paper.md

 ![Low resolution image of maximally extended space near a black hole, using Kruskal-Szekeres coordinates.
 Ingoing light (red) and outgoing light (blue) are represented as $45^\circ$ lines.
-The event horizon (fuschia) is shown as a set of $45^\circ$ lines which show that neither ingoing nor outgoing light can escape the black hole and the singularity (thick black line) is unavoidable; the gray area above the singularity is meaningless.
+The event horizon (fuschia) is shown as a set of $45^\circ$ lines.
+  Neither ingoing nor outgoing light emitted from an object inside the event horizon can escape the black hole and the singularity (thick black line) is unavoidable; the area above the singularity is meaningless.
 Lines of constant Schwarzschild time are shown in orange and constant Schwarzschild radius in green; see how the lines of constant radius are spacelike, and lines of constant Schwarzschild time are timelike, inside the event horizon.
-For vectorized PDF version, see the package vignette or click the link below](penrose_BH_extended.jpg)
+The extended coordinates admit two new regions: an antiuniverse on the left and a white hole below the black hole.
+The only way that objects in the universe can have a causal link with objects in the antiuniverse is via the interior of the black hole and examples of intersecting null geodesics are shown.
+The white hole is a region from which escape is inevitable; outgoing null geodesics may emerge in either the universe or the antiuniverse.
+For a vectorized PDF image, see the package vignette or click the link below](penrose_BH_extended.jpg)

 # Downloads